- Search The Registry

 Also, the lower court “ordered the defendants to immediately equalize the facilities…[but the children were] denied admission to the white schools during the equalization program.”
 As a result their case was appealed to the U.S. Supreme Court.
 Two months after the filing, the plaintiff’s attorneys moved from just pursuing equalization of facilities and getting buses to attacking this segregation.
 The court ordered schools to be equalized, focusing on equalization and ignoring the broader question of the constitutionality of segregation.

 The state's action resulted in an NAACP appeal to the U.S. Supreme Court.
 The Briggs case evoked an extreme reaction.
 All of the petitioners suffered swift and severe hardships for their courage.
 Harry Briggs was fired from his job.
 Annie Gibson lost her job as a motel maid, and her husband lost land that had been in his family for eight decades.
 Rev. DeLaine saw his home burned to the ground.
-Federal Judge Walter Waring, who sided with the activist’s concerns, was forced to leave the state by a joint resolution of the South Carolina House of Representatives.
+Federal Judge Julius Waring, who sided with the activist’s concerns, was forced to leave the state by a joint resolution of the South Carolina House of Representatives.

 Historic U.S. Cases 1690-1993: